-The Forest Hills branch of the Corn Exchange Bank, located now in its own beautiful and commodious building, patrons.
-A special effort is being made to attract women patrons.
-To this end, quarters for the ladies have been provided in the new building, and Mrs. Ellis Oliver Jones, a popular resident of Forest Hills for many years, has been employed to give all possible help intention. employed to give all possible help, instruction and advice to women depositors.
+The Forest Hills branch of the Corn Exchange Bark located now in its own beautiful and commodious building is doing everything possible for the convenience of patrons.
+A special effort is being made to attract worker patrons.
+To this end, quarters for the ladies have been provided in the new building, and Mrs. Ellis Oliver Jones a popular resident of Forest Hills for many years, has been employed to give all possible help, instruction and advanto women depositors.